CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-Orion-Grieco/README.md

   * The user inputs a series of strings to compare to relative to the articles in the corpus of documents.
   * The NLP model then begings to iteratively parse through each article within the corpus.
   * The NLP model will pull the PubMed ID numer of the article it is parsing through.
+  * BeautifulSoup it then used to strip the articles of all extraneous HTML and XML tags and characters.
+This newly stripped document is what it used in calcuating the similarity matrix score.
   * The NLP model estimates a simlarity matrix score based on the user input's accuracy relative to the content of the article it parses through.
   * The program will then take these two results obtained by the NLP, as well as the user fed input, and create a dictionary object of these three attributes for each of the articles within the corpus.
   * The data is then stored within a JSON file.